rinvex/laravel-tenants-classic/README.md

 $allTenantProducts = \App\Models\Product::forAllTenants()->get();
 ```

-Under the hood, **Rinvex Tenantable** uses Laravel's [anonymous global scopes](https://laravel.com/docs/master/eloquent#global-scopes), which means if you are scoping by active tenant, and you want to exclude one single query, you can do so:
+Under the hood, **Rinvex Tenants** uses Laravel's [anonymous global scopes](https://laravel.com/docs/master/eloquent#global-scopes), which means if you are scoping by active tenant, and you want to exclude one single query, you can do so:

 ```php
 // Will NOT be scoped, and will return results from ALL tenants, just for this query